bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 The route up Wastach Peak is straightforward.
 From Moraine Lake start up the trail to Wenkchemna Pass.
 Well before the pass, however, the trail passes below a walled gully east of Wastach Peak.
 This gully leads to Wastach Pass, but after hiking out of the gully, one can start up just about anywhere on the broad lower slopes of Wastach.

 When we set off at 9:30 am, the parking lot was already half full, and the trail was filled with hikers.
-Soon after we started up the switchbacks, we met up with Marko who was leading COC (Calgary Outdoor Club) members on a climb above Wenkchemna Pass.
+Soon after starting up the switchbacks, we ran into Marko who was leading COC (Calgary Outdoor Club) members on a climb above Wenkchemna Pass.
 We parted ways with them when we reached the base of Wastach Peak.
 As Marko and his friends continued to Wenkchemna Pass, we started up the gully.

 With the day still young, we took our time on the return leg.
 Instead of going directly to the gully, we dropped down to Wastach Pass before making our way back to the trail.
 Along the way, we paused to watch a grizzly and her two cubs foraging below the trail.
 It was a fine way to finish the day.